rangle/ngCourse2/handout/bootstrapping/file_structure.md

 # File structure

-To get started let's create a barebones Angular 2 application with a single Component.
+To get started let's create a bare bones Angular 2 application with a single Component.
 To do this we'll need the following files:

 - *app/app.component.ts*
 - *app/boot.ts*